Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

     return encoded_data_grouped_target
     ```
-2. Execute the following in the command bar:
-    ```bash
-    dbt run --select covariate_encoding
-    ```
+2. Create the model using **Build**.
 3. In this code we are using [Scikit-learn](https://scikit-learn.org/stable/), “sklearn” for short, is an extremely popular data science library.
 We’ll be using Sklearn for both preparing our covariates and creating models (our next section).
 Our dataset is pretty small data so we are good to use pandas and `sklearn`.
-If you have larger data for your own project in mind, consider `dask` or `category_encoders`.
+If you have larger data for your own project in mind, consider Snowpark dataframes, `dask`, or `category_encoders`.
 4. Breaking our code down a bit more:
     - We’re selecting a subset of variables that will be used as predictors for a driver’s position.
     - Filter the dataset to only include rows using the active driver and constructor flags we created in the last step.
     - The next step is to use the `LabelEncoder` from scikit-learn to convert the categorical variables `CIRCUIT_NAME`, `CONSTRUCTOR_NAME`, `DRIVER`, and `TOTAL_PIT_STOPS_PER_RACE` into numerical values.
     - To simplify the classification and improve performance, we are creating a new variable called `POSITION_LABEL` from our original position variable with in Formula 1 with 20 total positions.
 This new variable has a specific meaning: those in the top 3 get a “podium” position, those in the top 10 get points that add to their overall season total, and those below the top 10 get no points.
 The original position variable is being mapped to position_label in a way that assigns 1, 2, and 3 to the corresponding places.
-    - Drop the active driver and constructor flags since they were filter criteria and additionally drop our original position variable.
+    - Drop the active driver and constructor flags since they were filter criteria and are now all the same value, which won't increase prediction lift of an algorithm.
+Finally, drop our original position variable.

 <!-- ------------------------ -->
 ## Splitting into training and testing datasets

 In this step, we will create dataframes to use for training and prediction.
 We’ll be creating two dataframes 1) using data from 2010-2019 for training, and 2) data from 2020 for new prediction inferences.
 We’ll create variables called `start_year` and `end_year` so we aren’t filtering on hardcasted values (and can more easily swap them out in the future if we want to retrain our model on different timeframes).

+TODO @snowflake @DanHunt if you want to redo scripts to show of random functionality here that works.
+Please note that the temporal split is intentional as to not cause temporal leakage.

-1. Create a file called `train_test_dataset.py` copy and save the following code:
+1. Create a file called `training_and_testing_dataset.py` copy and save the following code:
     ```python
     import pandas as pd